zackrylangford/zackrylangford/README.md

 </div>

 ## [StitchJournal](https://stitchjournal.com)
-StitchJournal is a web application built on Django and hosted on AWS Elastic Beanstalk.
+StitchJournal is a web application built on Django and hosted on AWS Elastic Beanstalk utilizing Django.
 It is a simple application designed to help crochet pattern designers organize and publish their crochet patterns.
 I am building this in collaboration with [Yarn and Chai](https://yarnandchai.com)

 <div align="center">